 - Pre-punch presses

-1. Entry End Equipment
+1. Front-End Equipment

-2. The coil is opened and fed through a flattener to remove the coil set.
+- The coil is opened and fed through a flattener to remove the coil set.

-3. The lead end is trimmed and joined to the trailing end of the previous coil (if applicable).
+- The lead end is trimmed and joined to the trailing end of the previous coil (if applicable).

 2. Strip Accumulators and Slack Loops

-4. Accumulators and slack loops allow the coil strip to stop long enough for a pre-punch press stroke while still allowing the roll forming mill to run continuously.
+Strip accumulators and slack loop stands contribute to roll forming’s highly efficient metal fabrication process.
+They allow the coil strip to stop long enough for a pre-punch press stroke while still allowing the roll form mill to run continuously.

 The accumulators temporarily store sections of metal strip, allowing the operations to continue while the loop straightens out.
 Timing needs to be accurate in order to feed another segment of “slack” at just the right time.

 3. Pre-Punch Presses

-4. The Mill
+4. The Roll Die Mill

-9. The rollers gradually form the ribbon into the finished shape.
+The mill is individually OR gang-driven to pull the ribbon of metal through the rollers.
+The rollers gradually form the ribbon into the finished shape.
 The flower pattern below illustrates the forming process of one particular series of rollers: